vbshightime/Plantis/README.md

 This is an Android application to trigger the smart irrigation System using bluetooth.
 On the hardware side we have HC05 classic bluetooth module, SPDT Relay and solenoid valve, Thermistor to check soil Temperature and temperature of surroundings.
 Soil Moisture sensor to check Soil moisture.
 The project is deployed on Arduino.
 For more on the Arduino part you can refer to
 [PlantisArduino](https://github.com/vbshightime/PlantisArduino) repo.
 We can periodicaly check all the constraints by just connecting to the HC05 bluetooth module.

+For more detailed description on this project you can visit this [blogspot](https://webczariot.blogspot.com/2019/03/introduction-this-is-smart-irrigation.html)

 We have also employed Machine Learning on it.
 We have used Google Cloud vision API in order to serve our opperation.
 By just clicking the picture of plant we can predict what kind of plant is it.

 ## Gallery